segalmax/telegram_zoomer/docs/AI-TRANSLATION.md

    - Evaluates key terms and optimal Russian equivalents
    - Considers tone and stylistic elements
    - Identifies connections to previous posts from memory
-   - Plans precise, cutting formulations for RIGHT-BIDLO style
+   - Plans precise, cutting formulations for modern Lurkmore style
+   - **CRITICAL: Anti-Repetition Analysis** - Studies ALL past translations to avoid repeating any phrases, jokes, or word combinations
    - Optimizes structure for maximum impact

 2. **Translation Generation**: